It’s Time to Take Control: eCommerce Resellers

 No matter what type of resellers you’re dealing with, this can have serious consequences for your brand.
 These include the following:

-- Duplicate Item Pages: As in the Mama Adele Spaghetti Sauce example, resellers of all kinds are notorious for propagating duplicate listings.
-This may be due to sloppiness or a lack of understanding of the product or platform.
-More often, it’s a deliberate choice.
+- Duplicate Item Pages: Resellers of all kinds are notorious for propagating duplicate listings.
 A reseller will create their own listings under the assumption that doing so will help them avoid competing for the buy box with a more established listing.
 This logic is flawed, however, because these duplicates seldom achieve good search rankings or traffic.
-That said, their mere presence can create confusion for your shopper and steal traffic from your listings.
+Even so, they can create confusion for your shopper and steal traffic from your listings.

 - Low Quality Content: Resellers typically have thousands of items in their catalog.
-When they create a listing, they will typically do the bare minimum with regard to content.
+When they create a listing, they will often do the bare minimum with regard to content.
 The mark of a bad reseller listing is one to two images of the item packaging and about 20 words or less of product description copy and pasted from the label.
 This content doesn’t sell your brand, tell your story, or speak to the value of different item features.
-Because your brand name is on the listing, however, this lazy marketing still reflects poorly on your company.
+This lazy marketing reflects poorly on your company.

-- Issues with Product Claims: On the other end of the spectrum, resellers have been known to add unsupported claims about the item to their product description.
+- Issues with Product Claims: Resellers have been known to add unsupported claims about the item to their product description.
 Although you know the exact words to describe your toothpaste’s 12-day whiteness guarantee, your reseller may take some “liberties” with the language in a way that sets the wrong expectation for customers.
 This can result in legal problems for your brand.

 - Bad Customer Experience: The more unauthorized resellers you’re competing with, the less control you have over the customer experience.
 You may be very diligent about ensuring that your shopper never receives an expired, damaged, or otherwise unpleasant product, but your reseller likely doesn’t have the same concern for brand experience as you.
 Unscrupulous resellers will often “sticker over” expiration dates, ship obviously damaged units, and even short-change the shopper.
 All of these things destroy customer trust, ruin the likelihood of a return purchase with your brand, and can lead to negative reviews and bad P.R. for your company.

 - Out of Control Pricing: Although your official distributors might observe your MAP (Minimum Authorized Price) policy, a small scale reseller probably won’t.
 When brands have messy reseller situations, their pricing tends to be all over the map (pun intended).
-This can create big problems from a trade relations standpoint.
-For instance, authorized retailer X might give you a call when they see that your product is being sold for 20 percent below MSRP on retailer Y’s site.
 If you can’t control prices, then you’re likely to lose the trust of your channel.

-- Self=Competing: The only thing worse than having no control over the way your product is listed is losing sales to your own item.
+- Self-Competing: The only thing worse than having no control over the way your product is listed is losing sales to your own item.
 If you have a quality, in-demand product, shoppers are going to buy it from whoever has the best deal.
 If your resellers gain traction in the marketplace, it becomes much more difficult to outperform them.
-The irony is, competing against yourself can be much harder than beating out other category competition.

 The good new is, there’s always hope.
 There are a number of ways to limit the volume and influence of resellers in your marketplace.
 Below, we’ve outlined five tips to help you clean up the mess created by your resellers—authorized or unauthorized—and reclaim control your eCommerce presence.